DataDog/documentation/content/en/service_owners_guide/plan.md

 #### Internal Account RBAC
 Datadog has a granular system of Role-Based Access Control that can connect to your existing SAML authentication service.
 SAML group-mappings can be built against the Datadog default roles and team objects.
 Datadog provides three default roles, however these might not be enough to model complexity of your local AD/LDAP Roles.
 [Service accounts][6] are available for non-interactive purposes like [API and App Key][7] ownership, separating user activity from system tasks.
 There are granular permissions that can model the access and protections you need.

 As an additional layer, Datadog offers [Teams][8].
 Teams offer an added layer of user grouping designed to be flexible, informal, and ad-hoc.
-Users can self-join, or be unilaterally added.
+Users can self-join or be unilaterally added.
 Teams are highly integrated into sub-tools of Datadog.

 **Recommendations:**